-Some people crochet for fun.
+Some people crochet in their spare time.
 I tell jokes.

 Netflix, please stop calling me about doing a special.
 I’m too busy.